I know a woman who has always dreamed of investing in real estate.

 Brainstorm with your partner around the dinner table, sure.
 Rub his shoulders when he’s tired, yeah.
 Give her the occasional pep talk (“You can totally do this, babe!”) and recommend a book they should read.

 But unless they are paying you cash money, or unless you have a legally binding agreement detailing how you will share the labor and the profits of this enterprise, do not build their website.
 Do not run their social media marketing campaign.
 Do not wash dishes in the back of their restaurant.
 Do not invest 20, or 100, or 1,000 hours of your one-and-only life into building their dream and their wealth.

 Because that is not “being a good partner.”
 That is allowing yourself to be exploited.
 And honestly, it’s not really your partner's fault.
 It’s yours, for volunteering to do it.

 If you’ve never done this sort of thing, good, and make sure it stays that way.

 If you have done this, well, you’ve learned a million dollar lesson.
 Make sure to never unlearn it.
 And tell your story to other women and girls.
 Let them know what is what.

-I’m sure your boyfriend has many excellent qualities.
+I’m sure your partner has many excellent qualities.
 He probably loves you very much.
-He probably smells good.
-And maybe he has really nice shoulders, too.
+She probably smells good.
+And maybe they have really nice shoulders, too.
 That’s great.
 Even so.
 Stop building his empire.